 48 x 25 minute episodes (including Christmas specials)

-There he had been Robin Tripp, a catering student, living – without sin, to his chagrin – with two girls.
-In Robin’s Nest, he was a newly qualified chef, living very much in sin with his air hostess girlfriend Vicky (Tessa Wyatt, ex-wife of radio DJ Tony Blackburn) in a flat above a Chinese restaurant in Notting Hill.
+There, Robin had been a catering student, living – without sin, to his chagrin – with two girls.
+In Robin’s Nest, he was a newly qualified chef, living very much in sin with his air hostess girlfriend Vicky Nicholls (Tessa Wyatt, ex-wife of radio DJ Tony Blackburn) in a flat above a Chinese restaurant in Notting Hill.

 Keen to open up their own bistro, Robin and Vicky enter into a business partnership with her irascible father James.